This content was updated for accuracy and relevance on October 14, 2020.

 Yes, as in you need to detach the tiny child from your limb and spend time ALONE.
 It sounds crazy to have to schedule alone time, but when you’re a busy mom who is short on time, energy, and sanity, it’s what you have to do!
 Setting specific blocks on your calendar can help make alone time feel like more of an appointment that you have to keep.

 As a parent, alone time has now become a myth similar to Santa Claus or the Tooth Fairy.
-There are no sick days or vacation days in motherhood, so if you need to binge-watch HGTV, and drink a glass of wine (or three) on the couch, do it!
+There are no sick days or vacation days in parenting or motherhood, so if you need to binge-watch HGTV, and drink a glass of wine (or three) on the couch, do it!
 It’s time for you to give yourself a time out for being such a good mom.
 Your physical and emotional well-being deserve it.
 Practice mindfulness and make this time non-negotiable.

 Sneak in Exercise